magic62442/subgraph-counting/README.md

 make -j
 ```

-If it reports the error "relocation R_X86_64_32 against `.rodata.str1.8' can not be used when making a shared object; recompile with -fPIC" during the compilation, edit the makefile of nauty and recompile.
+During the compilation, if it reports the error "relocation R_X86_64_32 against `.rodata.str1.8' can not be used when making a shared object; recompile with -fPIC", you should edit the makefile of nauty and recompile.

 ```shell
 cd utility/automorphism/